sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>botan2</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Crypto and TLS for C++11
+Short desc    : Crypto and TLS for C++11
 URL          : https://botan.randombit.net/
-Лицензия     : BSD
+License      : BSD
-Описание     : Botan is a BSD-licensed crypto library written in C++.
+Descript     : Botan is a BSD-licensed crypto library written in C++.
 It provides a
              : wide variety of basic cryptographic algorithms, X.509 certificates and
              : CRLs, PKCS \#10 certificate requests, a filter/pipe message processing
              : system, and a wide variety of other features, all written in portable